-Kourtney Kardashian, Rumored To Be Pregnant With Baby No. 4, Spotted With Ex-Flame Justin Bieber
+Kourtney Kardashian Rumored To Be Pregnant With Baby No. 4, Spotted With Ex-Flame Justin Bieber

 “It’s been a deep flirtation for months.
 He’s obviously close to the family, and Kris [Jenner] is obsessed with him.
 It’s just one of those things where it makes Kourtney feel good about herself.
 It’s not serious at all.
 This young guy is into her, he thinks she’s hot and she’s older.
 She just wants to have fun.”

 Disick and Bieber have both poked fun at the alleged romance.
 Even still, reports of Kardashian’s heated fling with the pop star haven’t always been funny.
 “Of course it stings a bit that Kourt is hooking up with Bieber.
 But Scott knows his place and that he doesn’t have the right to have a fit about it,” a source revealed.

 “He is convinced Kourt is doing it to hurt him.
 And she succeeded.”

 According to Hollywood Life, Disick returned from his trip to Dubai hours after the photos surfaced online.
 Disick has yet to comment on Kourtney’s night with Bieber, though Kardashian has been active on social media.